swo/amr_geography/analysis/README.md

 - Displays
     - Figure out how to put rlm onto the ggplot
         - Maybe run the N models, keep all the predictions, and then use the quantiles?
+- Discussion
+    - Resistance might also be more similar because you're drawing from the same pop's.
+E.g., a hospital in Kansas City might have equal numbers of people from the two states in it!
+    - But we dealt with the above
+    - In general, though, would be nice to know where people live and where they are "reporting" their infections, which becomes especially important at small length scales! (cf Mass APCD paper)

 ## Minor

 - Pick "EU" or "Europe" in all places
 - A limitation is that we do a pairwise analysis only.
 There might be some signal that arises only when considering the whole network.
 (But full Bayesian seems like overkill.)

+## Discarded

+- Δρ/Δτ ~ (ε >? median) : Don't do this, because the median is zero for Europe, which will lead to weird results

 # 25 July 2019 notes